kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 .. index:: robust least squares

 Outliers are often the most interesting observations and are usually the points from which we learn the most about the system.
-A manual step where we review the :index:`outliers <single: outliers (least squares)>` and their influence should always done for any important model.
+A manual step where we review the :index:`outliers <pair: outliers; least squares>` and their influence should always done for any important model.
 For example, inspection of the residual plots as described in the preceding sections.

 However, the ability to build a linear model that is not heavily influenced by outliers might be of interest in certain cases.